 22 opposition parties call for regime change in Sudan

-A total of 22 parties in the government, including the Reformist Movement led by Ghazi Salaheldin and the National Umma Party faction led by Mubarak El Fadil, demanded yesterday to uproot the Al Bashir regime, form a transitional government and dissolve Parliament.
+A total of 22 parties in the government, including the Reform Now Movement led by Ghazi Salaheldin and the National Umma Party faction led by Mubarak El Fadul, demanded yesterday to uproot the Al Bashir regime, form a transitional government and dissolve Parliament.

 These parties under the banner of the National Front for Change have confirmed their support of the popular protests demanding the withdrawal of President Al Bashir, and called on the army to support the revolution and the people’s uprising.